Skip to main content

 There are several ways you can respond to a patient's eConsult

-When a patient submits a clinical eConsult, we say they need a response by the end of the working day.
-One of the things we hear is that there’s some confusion about what we mean by ‘response’.
+When a patient submits a Clinical eConsult, patient's will be told to expect a response by the end of the next working day.
+For clarity, what we mean by "a response" is the following:

-A response is an acknowledgement that you’ve received their eConsult and a short update on what to expect next.
+A response is an acknowledgement that you’ve received & reviewed their eConsult and provided a short update on what to expect next.
+This does NOT mean you’ve necessarily completed the encounter in this window.

 Reviewing vs Responding to eConsults

 You should review eConsults as they come in so that you can appropriately triage needs, helping more urgent patients quickly.
-You don’t need to help every patient before the end of the next working day if they are safe to wait.
+You don’t need to help every patient before the end of the next working day if they're case is safe enough to respond to at a later point.

-However, you should try to respond to the patient before the end of the next working day so that they are reassured that the matter has been picked up by the practice.
+However, you should try to respond to the patient before the end of the next working day so that they are reassured that their request isn't being ignored by the practice.

 Many patients tell us that the best thing about their practice using eConsult is that they get a quick response letting them know what will happen next.
 It puts their mind at ease to know that the practice is working on it.